-Since we don't have access to the data from the previous tasks, we suggest using trained prior as a proxy for the corresponding part of the mixture.
-During continual training, we approximate optimal prior in previous step $t-1$ by the mixture $r^{t-1}$ using.
-We use random subset $\mathcal{M}^t \subset \train^t$ containing $N_{t}$ observations to compute the target density.
+Since we don't have access to the data from the previous tasks, we suggest using trained prior $r^{t-1}$ as a proxy for the corresponding part of the mixture.
+We use random subset from the current task $\mathcal{M}^t \subset \train^t$ containing $N_{t}$ observations to estimate aggregate posterior of the current task.

 Such formulation allows an algorithm not to forget information from the previous task, which is stored in the prior distribution and pseudo-inputs $\{\vec{u}\}^{\leq t-1}$.
 The prior distribution performs regularization for the VAE model.
 As the budget of components learning per-task is reached, we perform component pruning by weights optimization, see Supp.(\ref{app:stepback}). \paragraph{ELBO Maximization Step.} At this step parameters of the encoder and decoder $\theta,\phi$ are updated.
 We add regularization term, to ensure that the model remembers the information, which is stored in the pseudo-inputs.
 Given the fixed mean-parameters of prior distribution from the previous task $r^{t-1}$, we keep its components during training the task $t$ as well as distribution of their fixed decoded mean-parameters $p^{t-1}(\cdot)$: